tylertian123/netbeansfier/README.md

                                 used by chaining with &&.
     --template <dir>        Specify the template file directory (default: "template/" in the Python file's directory).
-    --zip                   Create a Netbeans project zip named ProjectName.zip in the current directory; if this is set, --out is optional.
+    --zip                   Create a NetBeans project zip named ProjectName.zip in the current directory; if this is set, --out is optional.
     --nologo                Do not include netbeanz.png in the output.